Wilmington Ten: Appeals

 Amnesty International took on the Wilmington Ten case in 1976.
 They classified the eight men still in prison as among 11 black men incarcerated in the U.S. who were considered to be political prisoners, under the definition in the 1948 Universal Declaration of Human Rights.

 In 1976 and 1977, three key prosecution witnesses recanted their testimony.
 In 1977 60 Minutes aired a special about the case, suggesting that the evidence against the Wilmington Ten was fabricated.
 In 1978, the New York Times reporter Wayne King published an investigatory article; based on testimony of a witness whose anonymity he protected, he said that perhaps the prosecution had framed a guilty man, as his source said that he had committed the crimes at the behest of Chavis.

-In 1977, Sheppard was released on parole.
+In 1977, Turner was released on parole.
 In 1978 Governor Jim Hunt reduced the sentences of the nine defendants who were still in prison.
 The commutations allowed of the other defendants to be paroled.
 Chavis was paroled last in December 1979.

 In Chavis v.
 State of North Carolina, 637 F.2d 213 (4th Cir.
 1980), the federal 4th Circuit Court of Appeals overturned the convictions, as it determined that: (1) the prosecutor failed to disclose exculpatory evidence, in violation of the defendants' due process rights (the Brady disclosure); and (2) the trial judge erred by limiting the cross-examination of key prosecution witnesses about special treatment the witnesses received in connection with their testimony, in violation of the defendants' Sixth Amendment right to confront the witnesses against them.
 It ordered a new trial, but the state chose not to prosecute again.
 Chavis and the other seven prisoners were released.

 A group called the Wilmington Ten Foundation for Social Justice was established to work to improve conditions in the city.